Why Hunt With Pack Llamas?

 The first time I saw pack llamas was on an archery mule deer hunt in the Nevada backcountry in August 2014.
 Just 1 mile into our 10 mile hike to base camp and we were already getting tired.
 It was extremely hot and our packs weighed about 65 lbs each.
 We sat down to take a quick break when we noticed 2 guys coming up the trail with 3 llamas.
 The hunters each had on a small backpack that looked empty while the llamas had all of their gear.
 As they passed us we all laughed at how funny the llamas looked.
 Our laughing quickly turned to jealousy as we watched the 2 hunters and their llamas fly past us without any effort at all.
 We all looked at each other and knew we wanted to try llamas on our next hunt.

-The following season we were able to rent some llamas from our friend Beau for an Idaho elk hunt.
+The following season we were able to rent some llamas from a llama rental company in Idaho for an elk hunt.
 After using the llamas for a week, we were sold.
 We knew we had found the perfect pack animal for our backcountry style of hunting.
 In October 2015 we bought our first two llamas, Malcom and Arnie, and started our llama rental business (Backcountry Logistics).
 We currently own 9 llamas and growing.
 Since buying our own packers, we’ve taken them on multiple hunting/camping trips.
 We’ve also rented them out to many hikers and hunters who have all been very impressed with them.
 The more we use llamas, the more amazed we are with their packing ability.

 So what is it about llamas that makes them so awesome for backcountry hunting?
 I’ve narrowed it down to these 4 reasons: